drupaldiversity/diversity-of-the-web/SURVEY.md

 ### Disability
 Do we want people to share their disability identification?
 (Yes)

-    Do you identify as having a disability?
+    Do you identify as having a disability as defined under the Disability Discrimination Act?
     () Yes
         [] Physical
         [] Mental
         [] Emotional
+        [] Cognitive
         [] Hearing
         [] Vision
         [] Other
+    () No
+    () Prefer not to answer

+    If you answered yes to the above question:
+    Do you have any special needs or additional learning support requirements?
+    () Yes
+    () No
+    () Prefer not to answer

+    Does your disability affect how you work?
+    () Yes
     () No
     () Prefer not to answer

 ### Post-survey CTAs
     - If you'd be willing to participate in a semi-structured interview about your experiences [Link to new form not tied to participant's data]